Dean Cox (English footballer)

-Playing Career
+Playing career

 Brighton & Hove Albion

 Cox was born in Haywards Heath, West Sussex.
 He made his debut for Brighton & Hove Albion during a 2–0 victory over Plymouth Argyle on 29 August 2005.
 During the 2005–06 season, Cox also spent time on loan at Eastbourne Borough, featuring twice in their run in the FA Cup.
-Cox's next appearance for Brighton was on the first day of the 2006–07 League One season in the 1–0 victory away at Rotherham United, although he was sent-off during this match for receiving two yellow cards.
+Cox's next appearance for Brighton was on the first day of the 2006–07 League One season in the 1–0 victory away at Rotherham United, although he was sent off during this match for receiving two yellow cards.
 Cox played a major part during his debut season in the first-team playing in 43 League games and scoring six goals.

 In the summer of 2007, Cox was rewarded for his fine start to his Albion career by being handed the number 7 shirt, previously occupied by Alexandre Frutos.

-After falling out of favour at Brighton, Cox was informed that he would be released from his contract when it expires on 30 June 2010.
+After falling out of favour at Brighton, Cox was informed that he would be released from his contract when it expired on 30 June 2010.